What is Credit Card EMI?

 Converting your credit card bill into EMI will help you better plan your finances.
 This way, you can avoid missing out on a credit card bill, affecting your credit score and leaving a bad remark on your credit history.

-EMI = P * r * (1+r)^n/ [(1+r)^n – 1]
+EMI = P * r * (1+r)^n / [(1+r)^n – 1]

+Let’s understand how to calculate your credit card EMI using an example.
 You purchase a laptop worth Rs 1.5 lakhs using your credit card and pay Rs.
 20,000 as a down payment.
 If you convert the rest of Rs.
 1,30,000 into EMI to repay back in 12 instalments, and the bank charges you an interest of 14% per annum, the EMI amount will be Rs.
 11,672.

-If you exceed your monthly budget and might face difficulty during the next month, then it’s better to convert your purchase into an EMI.
+- Exceed your monthly budget: If you exceed your monthly budget and might face difficulty during the next month, then it’s better to convert your purchase into an EMI.

 Check if You’re Eligible